AndrewZamora/100-days-of-code/log.md

 ### Day 22: October 5, 2018

 **Today's Progress**:
-Started working on the everything be true algorthm on freeCodeCamp.
+Started working on the everything be true algorithm on freeCodeCamp.

 **Thoughts:**
 These algorithms are taking a lot longer than I thought.